jdlubrano/stream_lines/README.md

 stream = StreamLines::Reading::CSV.new(url)

 stream.each do |row|
-  # each row will be an array
+  # each row will be an Array
 end

 # Supports most Ruby CSV options (see ignored options below)
 stream = StreamLines::Reading::CSV.new(url, headers: true)

 stream.each do |row|
-  # each row is a CSV::Row object that you can access like row['column_name']
+  # each row will be a CSV::Row object that you can access like row['column_name']
 end
 ```